Payday Loans: Targeted by the CFPB and Demonized by Clinton

 The study went on to rail against the practice of presenting electronic requests for funds multiple times in one day.
 However, since most of these small dollar loans were payday loans, it makes perfect sense to try to get the money on payday.
 The June 2nd CFPB guidelines already proposed a rule to ensure that borrowers could afford to repay their payday loans, so there’s little reason to further complicate the industry’s legal prerogative to cash repayment checks or pursue payment with aggressive but legal collection practices.

-There’s no guarantee that people will repay their loans and nothing to prevent borrowers from withdrawing their funds before any electronic checks can be presented for payment.
+There’s no guarantee that people will repay their quick loans for bad credit and nothing to prevent borrowers from withdrawing their funds before any electronic checks can be presented for payment.
 It’s common practice for all kinds of creditors to present bounced checks multiple times for payment, which causes thoughtful people to wonder where are the studies that analyze landlords, restaurants, car dealerships, utility companies and other merchants that also follow the same practices to collect the money that they’re legally entitled to collect.

 CFPB Singles out Payday Lenders for Common Creditor Practices